eb4j/eb4j-tools/README.md

 You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 59 Temple Place, Suite 330, Boston, MA 02111-1307 USA

-## Why forked and welcome contribution

-Here is a fork project from http://eb4j.osdn.jp which has discontinued its development in 2010.

-Here is a new place for eb4j project in order to maintain it by community basis, to accept patches and comments, and to improve library.

-You are welcome to contribute here by pushing PRs, leaving comments or join as development member.